JorjaFox/website/_posts-old-blog/2012-11-21-photo-turkey-bomb.md

 http://instagram.com/p/RsxFHkOWWU

-Oh and Jorja posted these herself on Facebook, while she was in NYC for <em>Forever Dusty</em>:
+Oh and Jorja posted these herself on Facebook, while she was in NYC for _Forever Dusty_:

 [gallery size="medium"]